Health

 Medications, masks and mouthguards

-There are medications and counselling options, too, although Dr Dessani warns that they can often be temporary fixes.
+There are medications and counselling options, too, although Dr Dassani warns that they can often be temporary fixes.
 “A lot of times these options act as Band-Aids — they address the symptoms short-term, leaving the cause of sleep apnoea untreated,” she says.

 The more effective long-lasting treatments can involve wearing a Nasal Continuous Positive Airway Pressure (CPAP) mask while sleeping to increase air pressure to the throat and prevent it from collapsing.